Dr Richard Alexander

 Originally from Fife, Scotland, Dr Alexander studied for his MPhys (Astrophysics) degree at the University of Edinburgh, before moving to the Institute of Astronomy in Cambridge for his PhD.
-He then spent two years as a post-doctoral research associate at the University of Colorado (USA) and two and a half years as a post-doctoral research fellow at Leiden Observatory (the Netherlands), before joining the Department of Physics and Astronomy as a Lecturer in 2009.
-Dr Alexander currently holds a Science & Technology Facilities Council (STFC) Advanced Fellowship, and in 2013 was awarded a Philip Leverhulme Prize by the Leverhulme Trust.
+He then spent two years as a post-doctoral research associate at the University of Colorado (USA) and two and a half years as a research fellow at Leiden Observatory (the Netherlands), before joining the Department as a Lecturer in 2009.
+Dr Alexander held a Science & Technology Facilities Council (STFC) Advanced Fellowship from 2009-15, and in 2013 was awarded a Philip Leverhulme Prize by the Leverhulme Trust.
+He was promoted to Reader in 2015, and currently holds an European Research Council Consolidator Grant.
 A full CV is available from Dr Alexander's personal website.

 My research looks at how planets form in discs around young stars like our Sun, how stars form, and how super-massive black holes grow.
 Most of my work involves building theoretical and numerical models of these systems, in order to try and understand how they behave and evolve.
 Consequently I'm a frequent user of various supercomputers, notably the ALICE and DiRAC machines here in Leicester.
 For a more detailed description, please see my the research page on my personal website.

-- Module AS8: Formation of Planetary Systems (post-graduate), taught through the Midlands Physics Alliance Graduate School (MPAGS).
+- AS8: Formation of Planetary Systems (post-graduate), taught through the Midlands Physics Alliance Graduate School (MPAGS).

 A limit on eccentricity growth from global 3-D simulations of disc-planet interactions, A.C.Dunhill, R.D.Alexander & P.J.Armitage, Monthly Notices of the Royal Astronomical Society, vol 428, p3072-3082 (2013).